Conartisttt/OpenWeatherAPI-Dashboard/README.md

 ## Description

-The purpose of the application is to allow users to Current Day:
--city name
--date
--icon of weather
--temp
--humidity
--wind speed

-Five Day:
--date
--icon of weather
--temperature
--wind speed
--humidity
+The purpose of the application is to allow travelers to see the weather outlook for multiple cities.
+On page load, weather data will load based on your current browser location.
+The current day will display the city name, state, country, current date, icon representing the current weather conditions, the temperature and the humidity.
+The five day forecast will display the date, an icon representing future weather conditions, temperature, wind speed, and himidity.

-My deployed application can be found [here](insert link to site here)
+My deployed application can be found [here](https://conartisttt.github.io/OpenWeatherAPI-Dashboard/)

 ## Features